-Temporary Unemployment Compensation (TUC).
-The first temporary extended UC program was the Temporary Unemployment Compensation (TUC) program available from June 1958 through June 1959.
-TUC provided one-half of the regular benefit entitlement up to an additional 13 weeks.
+The TUC program was extended once.
+As originally enacted, the TUC program was to provide additional benefits for weeks of unemployment beginning after June 19, 1958, and before April 1, 1959.
+P.L.
+86-7 extended TUC through June 1, 1959 for claimants who had exhausted regular benefits before the week of April 1, 1959.
 TUC was financed by loans to individual state accounts.
 If a state failed to repay the loan by January 1, 1963, the FUTA tax in that state was raised to repay the balance of the loan.
+State participation in the TUC program was optional.